farazrahman/EarthScienceAnalytics/README.md

    4. Project-2
       1. ...
       2. ...

-## File Structure and Description:
-The_RED:

-  1. README.md: read me file containing instructions to run the code
-  2. requirements.txt- needed for specifying the libraries that needs to be installed for successfully running the code
-  3. create_db.py- for creating a database
-  4. heart-failure-prediction-eda-modeling.ipynb
-  5. deploy.py

 ## Instructions for execution
 To execute the project follow the steps below: NOTE: Pycharm is used as IDE